How many off-campus spots will be available for the 2015-2016 academic year?

 If I get an off-campus release, do I still need to pay the Technology and Student Activities Fees?

 Yes, all full-time students pay Technology and Student Activities Fees.
 However, students who do not live on campus do not need to pay the Telecommunications fee.
-More information about tuition and fees can be found here.

 If you are student teaching or participating in an internship next semester and have less than 3.0 credits, you are considered a part-time student and thus, do not have to live on-campus, according to the Campus Residency Requirement, which can be seen here.
 If you do wish to live off-campus because you are becoming part-time, you should fill out a Request for Change in Residency Status Form.